-Daffodils, also known as narcissus, can be a really eye-catching option to brighten up a spring garden.
+Daffodils, also known as narcissus, are a really eye-catching option to brighten up a spring garden.

 Where to Plant Daffodils